Kids and Family in Beijing

 Popular activities for expat kids include field trips to major attractions such as the Great Wall of China, the Underground City and the Forbidden City.
 Others prefer taking advantage of modern offerings such as the interactive Sony Explora Science Museum.

 A day out at the Shijingshan Amusement Park is another popular activity for families.
-Officially themed after Grimms' Fairy Tales, parents will enjoy spotting where many of the park’s characters get their inspiration from, while kids can enjoy riding inside a giant bok choi in the Dream Land section.
+Themed after Grimms' Fairy Tales, parents will enjoy spotting where many of the park’s characters get their inspiration from, while kids can enjoy riding inside a giant bok choi in the Dream Land section.

 The China Science and Technology Museum is a national tourist attraction, with the famous mirror dome that contains its 360-degree cinema attracting thousands of visitors every year.
 Full of interesting exhibits that educate while entertaining, parents can enjoy the offerings of the main exhibition hall or explore the museum’s scientific amusement park with their children.